-1. Loan Underwriting Standards:

-Projects applying for tax credits only will be underwritten with rents escalating at three percent (3%) and operating expenses escalating at four percent (4%).

-All projects will be underwritten assuming a constant seven percent (7%) vacancy and must reflect the greater of a) \$150 per unit per year of net cash flow, or b) a 1.15 Debt Coverage Ratio (DCR) for the term of any debt financing on the project.
-Subsection (B)(1)(a) above does not apply to projects with rental assistance provided through RD.

-RPP loans will be underwritten using a 20 year term and a two percent (2%) interest rate.
+- 1. Loan Underwriting Standards: - (a) Projects applying for tax credits only will be underwritten with rents escalating at three percent (3%) and operating expenses escalating at four percent (4%). - (b) All projects will be underwritten assuming a constant seven percent (7%) vacancy and must reflect a 1.15 Debt Coverage Ratio (DCR) for the term of any debt financing on the project.
+Projects with less than forty (40) units must also demonstrate \$150 per unit per year of net cash flow for the first fifteen (15) years.
+This does not apply to projects with rental assistance provided through RD. - (c) RPP loans will be underwritten using a twenty (20) year term and a two percent (2%) interest rate.
 The Agency may, in its discretion, alter these terms to ensure project feasibility.
 Rents for projects utilizing HOME funds will not exceed the Fair Market Rents established by HUD.
-Underwriting of applications with a commitment from RD will incorporate the requirements of that program, and any RPP loan will have a 30 year term (fully amortizing) and zero percent (0%) interest.

-The Agency may determine that the interest rate on a loan must be reduced where an application shows an excessive amount accruing towards a balloon payment.
+Underwriting of applications with a commitment from RD will incorporate the requirements of that program, and any RPP loan will have a 30 year term (fully amortizing) and zero percent (0%) interest. - (d) The Agency may determine that the interest rate on a loan must be reduced where an application shows an excessive amount accruing towards a balloon payment.